jtatknox/pi_zero_2w_roonbridge/README.md

 ## Features

 ### Audio device configuration
 Sets ALSA to use the primary hardware card by default (/etc/asound.conf).
+Works with either an Apple USB-C dongle or a Hifime UT23 USB to SPDIF dongle.
+Other ALSA devices may work.

 ### Service cleanup
 Disables non-essential services to free resources: